 Furthermore, since you can make dynamic changes to your vPODs, they can be altered to match the needs of the environment running in that vPOD.
 For example, you can add servers to a vPOD, which can then be integrated into the cloud environment.
 Using vPODs helps you to be agile in how you use your hardware and gives you great flexibility within your NFV solution.

 There are several other examples of operational tasks that can be performed when working with SDI.
-Watch the demo video to learn more:
+Watch the full length demo video to learn more: